stuarteberg/graph-tool/doc/quickstart.rst

    the rest of the list.
 Thus, fast :math:`O(1)` removals are only possible either if one can guarantee that only vertices in the end of the list are removed (the ones last added to the graph), or if the relative vertex ordering is invalidated.
-This last behavior can be achieved by passing the option ``fast == True``, to :meth:`~graph_tool.Graph.remove_vertex`, which causes the vertex being deleted to be 'swapped' with the last vertex (i.e. with the
+The latter behavior can be achieved by passing the option ``fast == True``, to :meth:`~graph_tool.Graph.remove_vertex`, which causes the vertex being deleted to be 'swapped' with the last vertex (i.e. with the